KeboHQ/Kebo-Twitter-Feed/readme.txt

 === Kebo Twitter Feed ===
-Contributors: PeterBooker
+Contributors: PeterBooker, lukeketley
-Tags: twitter, feeds, social,
-Requires at least: 3.0.1
+Tags: twitter, tweets, feeds, social, api, oauth, widget Requires at least: 3.0.1
 Tested up to: 3.4
-Stable tag: 0.15
+Stable tag: 0.20
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Connect your site to your Twitter account and display your Twitter Feed on your website effortlessly, in a useful list or stylish slider.
+Connect your site to your Twitter account and display your Twitter Feed on your website effortlessly with a custom widget.

 == Description ==

 Hassle-free and user-friendly way to add a Twitter Feed to your website.
 We provide a custom Widget to help you display the Twitter Feed on your website, as well as direct access to the data for developers.

 We access your Twitter Feed through you giving permission for our Kebo Twitter App to read your Twitter Feed.
 Your website can then request an updated list of Tweets at any point through our OAuth request server using the credentials stored on your own site, at no point will we store and log any of your information.
-You can get more information regarding how we treat your data in our [Privacy Policy](http://kebopowered.com/privacy-policy/ "Kebo Privacy Policy").
+You can get more information regarding how we treat your data in our [privacy policy](http://kebopowered.com/privacy-policy/ "Kebo Privacy Policy").

-To ensure the reliability of the plugin, when using connections to external services to transmit data, we store the data locally in a text file.
-This means that if a connection is not possible at any point, we can fallback to the Tweets stored locally and continue to make requests each minute until a request is successful.

-We have provided a 'Kebo Twitter Feed' Widget to allow you to easily display the Twitter Feed on your website.
-You can choose between a Vertical List which fits sidebars perfectly and a Horizontal Slider which works well in sidebars and footers.

-Developers have direct access to an object containing all the tweets, functions to display tweets in our List and Slider, as well as other useful hooks.
+Features include:

+* Hassle-free Twitter API handling.
+We take care of the OAuth Requests for you.
+* Connect your website to Twitter in seconds with no technical knowledge required.
+* Caching used to avoid needless requests every page re-fresh.
+* Local cache backup, in case the connection to Twitter has problems.
+* Handy Widget to display your feed easily.

 == Installation ==

-This section describes how to install the plugin and get it working.

-1. Upload `/kebo-twitter-feed/` to the `/wp-content/plugins/` directory
+1. Install using your WordPress Admin or upload /kebo-twitter-feed/ to the /wp-content/plugins/ directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Then either:
+3. Visit the Kebo Twitter menu at the bottom of your WordPress control panel.
+4. Click on the large 'Connect to Twitter' button and follow the prompts.
-* Place the `Kebo Twitter Feed` Widget into a Widget area through the `Appearance -> Widgets` menu in WordPress.
+5. Place the 'Kebo Twitter Feed' Widget into a Widget area through the 'Appearance -> Widgets' menu in WordPress.
-* More coming...

 == Frequently Asked Questions ==